I know that sounds strange.

 Just enough to create a thin, invisible layer of humidity around your skin.

 Sleeping damp is what happens when heat and moisture become trapped around your body throughout the night.
 Your sheets aren't wet and your pajamas aren't soaked, but the environment around your skin becomes increasingly humid.
+This is exactly where a natural wool bedding system can make a genuine difference.

 And that's often when sleep starts falling apart.